aspect-build/rules_terser/README.md

 The most advanced usage is to write your own custom rule.

 This is a good choice if you need to integrate with other Bazel rules via [Providers](https://docs.bazel.build/versions/main/skylark/rules.html#providers).

-TODO(thesayyn): document how to use the starlark library behind the rule implementation.